lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 # View result
 print(predicted_dd)
 ```
-In English, this reads across like our formula.
+In English, this reads across like our formula above.
 In `R` speak, it reads: "take the value in position 1 in `coefficients` plus the value in position 2 in `coefficients` times the value stored in `waiting_time`.
 Put that in the box called `predicted_dd`.

 And here's our resulting output:
 ```R